 6. Finally, invest in the single people around you.

 There are myriad facets, experiences, and perspectives about singleness that we do not address.
 As a single person, I have learned to deal with this unmet desire in the pull between two extremes.
 In one, I allow myself to feel the pain of living with this profound, yet unmet desire.
 In the other, I submit myself to the goodness of singleness and celebrate it to no end.
 It is in this in-between space where I have learned to acknowledge the pains and the joys as they come.

 This both/and space is not exclusive to the topic of singleness and the desire for marriage.
 We all sit in places where we feel two ways about something, and I pray that we all learn to find God in these spaces and support one another in whatever space we find ourselves in.

 And that is where I would like to leave us: sitting in the in-between of all sorts of things.
 Today, we sit with the joys and the pains in singleness.

-mcKensey Wise, a fellow Sea Lion, has a heart for starting conversations.
+mcKensey McGill, a fellow Sea Lion, has a heart for starting conversations.
 In her eight years living on campus at PLNU as a student and Resident Director of Klassen Hall, she found students craving honest conversations around singleness.
 This, along with her own personal journey, led her to write the first issue of her zine, Both&, on the topic of Singleness.